anesticnei/anesticnei/README.md

 ### Hi there 👋, my name is Damian
 #### Future Junior Front-end Developer

-Hello, my name is Damian and I am a future web developer.
+I am a future web developer.
 I started learning front-end development about a year ago on my own.
 I have been creating my own projects and recreating websites that inspire me.
 I am currently learning JavaScript and Typescript.